The Soccer Academy California

 Extended Day Campers 8:30am-8pm: Professional coaching and instruction, lunch, dinner and evening activities.
 All sessions are open to day campers.
 Like the boarders, they attend all five days.
 Day campers arrive around 8:30am and leave around 8pm each day.
 Lunch and dinner are included.

-Day Campers 8:30am-4pm: Professional coaching and instruction and lunch daily.
-All sessions are open to day campers.
-Like the boarders, they attend all five days.
-Day campers arrive around 8:30am and leave around 4pm each day.
+Day Campers 8:30am-4pm: Professional coaching and instruction, and lunch daily.
+Day campers arrive at 8:30am and leave at 4pm each day.
+First day arrival is noon.

 Week 1: July 20-25